syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/tooltip.md

 # Tooltip

-The Ribbon supports tooltips, which give users more information when they hover over items and improving the user experience.
+The Ribbon component supports tooltip to show additional information in the Ribbon items.
+The tooltip appears when the user hovers over a Ribbon item.

 ## Adding Title

-The [Title](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_Title) property is used to set the tooltip title for each Ribbon item.
+You can use the [Title](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_Title) property to set the tooltip title for each Ribbon item.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}